hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Cloud Code API/Player/SparkPlayer.md

 _returns_ void</p>

 Saves the players data to the DB.
 By default, changes are persisted after the script executes.
-This method ensures changes are saved immediately so other scripts running in parallel see the chnges immediately.
+This method ensures changes are saved immediately so other scripts running in parallel see the changes immediately.

 <b>example</b>